 FunJazz Piano @ Lessonface

-I’m a Berklee College of Music graduate (class of ’07) passionate about jazz and music in general, and my goal is to help you express yourself at the piano and find your own musical voice.
-I’ve been on this fascinating journey myself, producing several albums/singles under my name and regularly performing in jazz clubs and festivals across America, Europe, and Asia… And of course, as an an educator, I’m always eager to share the experience I’ve gathered through the years.
-The only question is…
+I’m a Berklee College of Music graduate (class of ’07) passionate about jazz and music in general.
+My goal is to help you express yourself at the piano and find your own, unique musical voice.
+As a bandleader, I’ve been on this rewarding journey myself—writing original music, producing albums/singles, and regularly performing in jazz clubs and festivals across America, Europe, and Asia.
+As an educator, I’m always eager to share the experience I’ve gathered through the years, especially with students who are enthusiastic about learning and looking for thoughtful guidance.
+The only question is:

 ➡️ Book your lesson today on Lessonface!